 If you include a date column in the table, then customers can easily see which products were recently added to the store.

 The Featured products shortcode for WooCommerce lets you list featured products separately from the rest of your store.
 Use it to list featured products anywhere you like, for example in blog posts or other pages.
+For example, you might want to feature specific tshirts or caps.

 Featured products are WooCommerce products that have a blue star icon next to them on the All Products page: